PSC-PublicHealth/pFRED/doc/FRED_UserGuide.rst

 Synthetic Population
 ====================

-FRED uses the synthetic population developed by RTI, International [#]_.
+For studies of regions within the United States, FRED uses the 2005-2009 U.S. Synthetic Population Database (Version 2) from RTI International (Wheaton, 2012).
+The RTI Synthetic Population uses an iterative fitting method developed in (Beckman et al, 1996) to generate an agent population from the US Census Bureau’s Public Use Microdata files (PUMs) and aggregated data from the 2005-2009 American Community Survey (ACS) 5-year sample.
+The database contains geographically located synthetic households and household residents for the United States, as well as group quarters locations and residents, schools and assignments of students to schools, workplaces and assignments of workers to workplaces.
+Each household, school and workplace is mapped to a specific geographic location, reflecting the actual spatial distribution of the area and the distance travelled by individuals to work or to school (Cajka et al, 2010, Wheaton et al, 2009).
+Each agent has associated demographic information (e.g., age, sex), locations for social activities (household, and possibly school or workplace).

-.. [#] In summary, RTI used a proportional iterative method developed in (Beckman, et al. 1996) to generate an agent population from the US Census Bureau’s Public Use Microdata files (PUMs) and Census aggregated data.
-See (Wheaton, et al. 2009) for a detailed description.
-Each agent had a set of socio-demographic characteristics and daily behaviors that included age, sex, employment status, occupation, and household location and membership.
-(This section is based on the Supplemental Materials from (Cooley et al, 2011).
+The remainder of this section is based on the Supplemental Materials from (Cooley et al, 2011).

 Assignment of students to Schools
 ---------------------------------